River system in Himachal Pradesh

 RIVER’S LENGTH OF COURSE IN H.P. and THEIR TRIBUTARIES

-Beas (256 km) Parbati, Spin, Malana Nala, Sarvari stream, Binwa, Neugal, Banganga, Gaj, Dehr, Chakki Kunah, Man, Baner, Luni, Sainj, Tirthan, Harli, Uhl
+Beas (256 km) Parbati, Spin, Solang, Sujaan, Malana Nala, Phozal, Sarvari stream, Binwa, Neugal, Banganga, Gaj, Dehr, Chakki Kunah, Maan, Baner, Luni, Sainj, Tirthan, Harli, Hansa, Uhl and Nyugal.

 IMPORTANT KEY-POINTS ABOUT EACH RIVER